ESP-IDF Frontend - idf.py

 Additionally, the command can be run with

-The project will be fully rebuilt on next build.
-Using this does not remove the CMake configuration output inside the build folder.
+This command removes the project build output files from the build directory, and the project will be fully rebuilt on next build.
+Using this command does not remove the CMake configuration output inside the build folder.

-Running this command will delete the entire “build” directory contents.
-This includes all CMake configuration output.
+This command deletes the entire “build” directory contents, which includes all CMake configuration output.
 The next time the project is built, CMake will configure it from scratch.
 Note that this option recursively deletes all files in the build directory, so use with care.
 Project configuration is not deleted.

-will automatically build the project if necessary, and then flash it to the target.
+This command automatically builds the project if necessary, and then flash it to the target.
+You can use

 -b options to set serial port name and flasher baud rate, respectively.